 On the technology side, organizations should consider cloud solutions, emerging data analytics and monetization platforms, data privacy and compliance tools, data security and encryption tools, consent management platforms, and data de-identification software.
 The most complex data value plays will require a considerable technology integration effort.
 To build the optimal data value tech stack, healthcare organizations will often be best served by working with partners that understand data governance, region-based data compliance, data transformation, and the potential of the toolsets above.

 Of course, data maturity is about people and processes as much as technology.
 Leaders should not forget to ask: Are any organizational impediments likely to prevent return on investment?
 Clinicians, for example, may resist an effort to standardize data entry procedures if it requires them to work differently.
 Such people-related impediments are rarely insurmountable, but they will require an intentional investment in change management.
+This is where advancements in AI can potentially play a role in aggregating and classifying information to support these efforts.

 Beyond Monetization: The New Data Imperative

-About the Authors
+About the Author

 Philip Handal

-Senior Partner, Healthcare Consulting
+Senior Partner, Healthcare Consulting Leader

 Phil has over 20 years of experience in healthcare technology consulting and care delivery.
 He is a leader in Wipro’s Payor Strategic Consulting services, focusing on transforming technology to deliver value for the future of healthcare delivery.
 He has worked extensively with payors, providers, and life sciences organizations to develop strategic initiatives, implement technology, and execute data-driven digital solutions.